Amy Clarke Amy Clarke

 I'd also like to highlight the independent Liverpool bookshops: News from Nowhere, which focuses on radical literature, and Dead Ink Books, which offers alternatives to mainstream publishing.

 If you have time, also visit the Liverpool Central Library.
-It has very aesthetic neo-classical reading rooms as well as a copy of John Audubon’s Birds of America.
+It has a very aesthetic neo-classical reading rooms as well as a copy of John Audubon’s Birds of America.
 One of the rarest books and most expensive books in the world.

 Let’s begin our journey in the centre of Liverpool.